microsoft/Windows-IoT-Samples/Accelerometer/README.md

 languages:
   - csharp
 products:
-  - windows
-  - windows-iot
+  - Windows 10
-  - windows-10-iot-Enterprise
+  - Windows IoT
+  - Windows 10 IoT Enterprise
 description: Create a simple app with an SPI accelerometer build with Windows 10 IoT Enterprise.
 ---

 # SPI Accelerometer

-We'll connect an SPI accelerometer to your Upboard and create a simple app to read data from it.
+We'll connect an SPI accelerometer to your UP Board and create a simple app to read data from it.
 We'll walk you through step-by-step, so no background knowledge of SPI is needed.
 However, if you're curious, SparkFun provides a great [tutorial on SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi).

 ### Load the project in Visual Studio